Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Interference Prediction

 \subsection{Interference Correlation}

-One of the main approaches for channel prediction is based on the exploitation of the autocorrelation characteristics of the channel~\cite{Hallen_Dec07}.
-We take a similar approach for interference prediction: our design starts from an analytical model for the autocorrelation function associated to the interference process.
-The autocorrelation of $\interf(\ti)$ for two time instants $\ti_1$ and $\ti_2$ can be given in terms of Pearson's correlation coefficient
+A main approach for channel prediction is based on exploiting the autocorrelation of the channel~\cite{Hallen_Dec07}.
+We take a similar approach for interference prediction: our design starts with an analytical model for the autocorrelation associated to the interference process.
+We use Pearson's correlation coefficient of $\interf(\ti)$ for two time instants $\ti_1$ and $\ti_2$, which is: